desktopui/silver-bullet/docs/electron.md

 });
 ```

 _Here comes a small rant about how hard to write a desktop client for Slack, even though it's understandable from the business' standpoint and I should have probably picked something open sourced.
 But thanks to the support, turns out it's possible to use undocumented way to use their API.
-And again, I love web, so easy to debug on live._
+And again, which is one might love web platform, it's so easy to do live debugging_

 <img width="1202" alt="Paused debugger for Slack developer section in order to change a scope parameter" src="https://user-images.githubusercontent.com/1004115/51083733-c951e500-172f-11e9-93ea-c918f874e25e.png">